Alimony (Maintenance): Who, Why, How Much, How Long?

 What is the most important factor in determining whether a spouse qualifies for maintenance?

 The duration of the marriage.
-While there are many factors, the duration of the marriage is the most significant one.
-And commencing January 1, 2015 Illinois law has a formula for determining entitlement to maintenance so long as the combined gross income is less than $250,000 and the payor has “no obligation to pay child support or maintenance or both from a prior relationship.”
-This later language is from the law as it changed January 1, 2016.
+This is perhaps the most significant one.
+Commencing in 2015 Illinois law has a formula for determining entitlement to maintenance so long as the combined gross income is less than $250,000 and the payor has “no obligation to pay child support or maintenance or both from a prior relationship.”

 How much maintenance will be awarded?

-Appellate court cases and the maintenance statute speak of the economic lifestyle of the parties as being a very significant factor in determining the amount of maintenance awarded.
+Despite the language of the guidelines, the economic lifestyle of the parties should be the cornerstone (especially in long term marriages) in determining the amount of maintenance awarded.
 The maintenance guidelines provide that if the court determines that maintenance is appropriate (and the other two factors do not apply — the combined gross income test and the prior relationship text — then presumptively the maintenance guidelines should be followed.

 - Take 30% of the payer’s gross income minus 20% of the payee’s gross income.